Borgo San Lorenzo: History

 In the following years Borgo San Lorenzo paid for its ties with the Florentine Guelph Republic, suffering attacks from the Ghibellines, as in 1303 when the town was conquered by Scarpetta degli Ordelaffi, a Ghibelline from Forlì; or as in 1312, at the coming of Arrigo VII, when the Ubaldini returned to Borgo.
 To protect itself from these attacks, and from the threat created by the Visconti of Milan, Florence intervened in 1351 by walling up the town of Borgo San Lorenzo and creating the new lands of Scarperia and Firenzuola.

 The appearance of the town was thus regularised by means of a rectangular wall structure, with four gates with towers and a road axis that cut across the whole town lengthwise.
 Today's Piazza Cavour was the meeting point of the two main streets.

 The town was the main centre of a league that brought together all the inhabitants of the area; it was the seat of political power, represented by a Podestà sent every six months from Florence; the men who held all public offices were also Florentine.
 The fact that each gate had two keys, one held by the Podestà, the other by an appointee every three months, was unusual.

 In 1440 Borgo was besieged by Niccolò Piccinino, an ally of the Albizi against the Medici, but was not conquered.
 Between 1529 and 1530, during the siege of Florence, a mercenary captain took possession of the town and transformed it into an arsenal and shipyard for the construction of devices to be used against Florence.
 With the fall of the Republic in Florence, Borgo San Lorenzo became part of the Medici principality.

 Under the Hapsburg-Lorraine of Tuscany, Borgo San Lorenzo became the main centre of the entire Mugello, thanks to the centrality of its position in the area and the increase in building and agriculture brought about by Grand Ducal policy.
 In the 19th century the town's role was confirmed with the birth of a good industrial organisation and, towards the end of the century, with the creation of a railway network linking Florence, Faenza and Pontassieve.
 In 1861 Borgo San Lorenzo was annexed to the Kingdom of Italy by King Vittorio Emanuele II of Savoy.

+On the 1st July the 2023 Giro Donne stage 2 passed through the town.